shaanzie/QuickRef/Frameworks and Applications/Introduction to Golang/XI: Functions.md

 Functions can also be assigned to variables as `var f func() = func() { // statements }`.

 Methods are just functions where the function is provided a context to execute in.
 An example of this is `func (o object) func-name() { // statements }`.
 This can be invoked by `o.func-name`.

+Functions in Go allow automatic promotion from stack memory located variables to main memory variable locations for use of those function-local variable to the outside scopes as well.